AtheosGame/AtheosGame.github.io/index.md

 To achieve this we base our foundation in three layers:
 * **The Game** - Lore, art direction, gameplay, mechanics, challenges and longevity.
-* **Economy** - What is the use case for our tokens?
+* **Economy** - To create a logical ecosystem for videogame structures using blockchain.
-* **Governance** - How can players contribute to the direction of the game?
-How do we build a platform where the voice of your players will be heard?
+* **Governance** - To build a platform where users will have the options to not only voice theier issues but also participate in the future direction of the game.